qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 that allows the router to mark a repository as being in need of replication, and that allows the replication manager to query for repositories that need to be replicated -- and to clear them as "needing replication" afterwards.
-A queue is just a natural way of modeling this communication pattern.
+A queue is just a way of modeling this communication pattern.

 ## Does the queue need to have special properties?